FACTBOX-Reaction to the death of South Africa's Desmond Tutu | Politics

 FACTBOX-Reaction to the death of South Africa's Desmond Tutu

+Tutu's point was that injustice and abuse must not be forgotten, but that at the same time it must not be avenged if a society was to move on."
+BERNICE KING, DAUGHTER OF MARTIN LUTHER KING "I’m saddened to learn of the death of global sage, human rights leader, and powerful pilgrim on earth ...

-Archbishop Desmond Tutu, Nobel Peace Prize laureate and veteran of South Africa's struggle against white minority rule, died on Sunday aged 90, the presidency said.
+South Africa's Archbishop Desmond Tutu, a veteran of the struggle against white minority rule, died on Sunday aged 90.

 Following are some reactions to his death.
 PRESIDENT CYRIL RAMAPHOSA